tradecloud/tradecloud-docs-api-v2/buyer/issue/README.md

 * `properties`: are key-value based custom fields.
 You can user as many as needed, but too many will clutter the portal.
 Use `\n` for a new line in the value.
 * `notes`: are simple custom fields.
 You can user as many as needed, but too many will clutter the portal.
 Use `\n` for a new line.
+* `labels`: shipment labels when shipped per order.
+Please note the practicable number of labels is dependent on the supplier.
 * `documents`: contain meta data and link of attached documents, see:

 {% page-ref page="attach-document.md" %}